SovereignCloudStack/status-page-openapi/docs/component_overview.md

 # Component Overview

-This represents a part of the decission process related to the overall structure the API wants to represent.
+This represents a part of the decision process related to the overall structure the API wants to represent.

 ```mermaid
 C4Component